-The principal rules relating to such fees in the Court of Session are in: Chapter 42 of the Rules of the Court of Session (S.I.
-1994/1443)
+The Table of Fees and associated rules for the Court of Session can be found in Chapter 42 of the Rules of the Court of Session (S.I.
+1994/1443).

 The Lord President’s Advisory Committee on Solicitors’ Fees (LPAC) considers proposals for changes to the rules relating to solicitors’ fees in civil court actions and makes recommendations to the Lord President.
 Any changes to the rules are then made by the Court of Session by Act of Sederunt.
-Proposals for changes to the rules can be received from a number of sources including the Law Society of Scotland, the Court of Session Rules Council, the Sheriff Court Rules Council and litigants.
+Proposals for changes to the rules can be received from a number of sources including the Law Society of Scotland, the Costs and Funding Committee of the Scottish Civil Justice Council and litigants.

 LPAC is chaired by a Court of Session judge.
 The other members of LPAC are the Auditor of the Court of Session, a representative nominated by the Faculty of Advocates and three solicitors from different geographical locations nominated by the Law Society of Scotland having experience of Court of Session and sheriff court practice.